EtherealEmil/UsualScrap/README.md

-### Works in the latest version V73! - 10/22/25
+### Works in the latest version V73! - 1/28/26

 ![Preview](https://i.imgur.com/PO7dK7S.png)

 ## Purchasable Equipment

 <details>
-<summary>Handlamp (25C)</summary>

-Costs 25 credits, Weighs 5

-Compared to vanilla flashlights...

-PROS

-- The lamp lights produces light in a radius around you making it useful for seeing things all around you and completely lighting up small rooms.

-- The lamp has a much larger battery capacity than the pro-flashlight (It's battery can last almost the entire day even when left on constantly!).

-CONS

-- The light produced by the lamp isn't as clear at long ranges as the pro-flashlight nor does it reach as far.

-- The lamp's light can be very bright if used in fog, gas, smoke, dust storms, etc..
+<summary>Handlamp</summary>

+The handlamp is an alternative option to the usual flashlight; it makes light in an area around it instead of the beam of a normal flashlight

-Mod Issue - Mods messing with lighting can drastically affect the Hand Lamp's light.
-I probably won't find a universal way to fix this issue.
+Mod Issue! - Mods messing with lighting can drastically change the lamp's light, there won't be a univeral way for me to fix this issue

 </details>

 <details>
-<summary>Bandages(20C)</summary>

-Costs 20 credits, Weighs 1
+<summary>Bandages</summary>

-Bandages are a 3 use consumable item that heals 20 health per use.
+Bandages are a 3 use consumable item that heals instantly

-Compared to the Medical Kit, Bandages heal 60 health instantly, weigh less, and are cheap and disposable.
+Compared to the medical kit, bandages...

+- Heal instantly

+- Weigh less

+- Are cheap and disposable

 </details>

 <details>
-<summary>Medical Kit(120C)</summary>
+<summary>Medical Kit</summary>

-Costs 120 credits, Weighs 3

-The Medical Kit heals the user overtime using it's internal stored health.
-It's internal health caps out at 100 and will pssively replenish when not in use.
+The Medical Kit heals the user overtime using it's internal stored health pool.
+It's max internal health caps out at 150 and will passively replenish when idle.

-Compared to Bandages, the Medical Kit can heal more health (100) than Bandages can heal (60) and can heal infinitely if given time to replenish.

-For Update 1.7.3 users and above - The medkit can now be used to directly heal other employees and heals them faster than normal (2x faster).
-This can be done by looking at your fellow employee and using the medkit just like you're healing yourself with it, same healthpool and all.</details>
+Compared to Bandages, the medical kit...

+- Is infinite healing if giving time to replenish

+- Can be used to heal teammates at 2x the healing rate

 <details>
-<summary>Productivity Auto-Injector(90C)</summary>
+<summary>Productivity Auto-Injector</summary>

-Costs 90 credits, Weighs 1

-The Auto-Injector is a single use item that applies the following buffs to the player who used it for 3 minutes.
+The Auto-Injector is a single use item that applies the following buffs to the player who used it for 3 minutes...

-- Speed boost.
+- Speed boost

-- Jump Height boost.
+- Jump Height boost

-- Weight effects negation.
+- Negates the effects of carry weight

 </details>

 <details>
-<summary>Shift Controller(225C)</summary>
+<summary>Shift Controller</summary>

-Costs 225 credits, Weighs 4

-The Shift Controller is a short-range portable teleporter that saves your coordinates and can then teleport you back to that location as long as it has battery remaining.
+The Shift Controller is a short-range portable teleporter that saves your coordinates and can teleport you back to that location as long as it has battery remaining.

-- The Shift Controller saves its coordinates when used the first time and the second use will then teleport you back to those initial saved coordinates at the cost of some battery.
+- The shift controller saves its coordinates when used the FIRST time and will then teleport you back to those initial saved coordinates when used a SECOND time, at the cost of some battery.

-- The Shift Controller consumes battery slowly after your coordinates have been saved but the teleport hasn't yet been used.
+- The shift controller consumes battery slowly when you've saved coordinates but haven't yet teleported

-- The saved coordinates are wiped when the controller is recharged.
+- The saved coordinates can be wiped under certain conditions, like when it's recharged via the ship recharger

-- The Shift controller is disabled in orbit.
+- The Shift controller is disabled in orbit

 Shift controller connectivity mechanic:
  - The Shift Controller's connectivity is based on how far you are from the saved coordinates, the farther you are --> the lower the connectivity.
-With full connectivity the controller works as expected but when connectivity starts to get low the controller will have a chance to glitch.
+With full connectivity the controller works as expected but when connectivity starts to get low the controller will have a chance to "glitch".
 When the controller glitches it will wipe your saved location and prevent you from using the controller for a short time.

 </details>

 <details>
-<summary>Toolbox(115C)</summary>

-Costs 115 credits, Weighs 5
+<summary>Toolbox</summary>

 The Tool Box can be used to dismantle traps and will produce scrap when done successfully.

 To dismantle a trap, stand by it and hold left click.
-After a short period of time (the time depends on the trap) the trap will be dismantled and drop a number of scrap parts.
+You should see sparks and here a sound cue, and after short period of time (the time depends on the trap) the trap will be dismantled and drop a number of scrap parts.

-- Turrets takes around 10 seconds to dismantle.
-- Landmines take around 5 seconds to dismantle.

 </details>

 <details>
-<summary>Defibrillator(375c)</summary>

-Costs 375 credits, Weighs 3
+<summary>Defibrillator</summary>

 The defibrillator uses battery to revive deceased employees.

 - The defibrillator has a charge meter (Not related to its battery) on the side of it.
-The charge meter indicate how long you've held down the use button and it must be fully charged to successfully revive a player.
+The charge meter indicates how long you've held down the use button and it must be fully charged to revive a player.

 - When the charge meter is full you can continue to hold the use button and be ready to revive at a moments notice but its battery will be constantly drained when holding its charge.